 Execute new initiatives.
 We are continually seeking opportunities to produce products for all seasons as we attempt to reduce our dependency on our third fiscal quarter for the majority of our net sales and substantially all of our net income.
-During the past year, we have initiated the following product diversification efforts, each of which we believe has significant revenue potential:
+We have initiated the following product diversification efforts, each of which we believe has significant revenue potential: